 - Chicken at the Sea

 The history of two distinctive Great Highway buildings, both residences that were once restaurants. - by Woody LaBounty

 Memories of a western-themed hot dog and hamburger joint on Geary Boulevard. - by Woody LaBounty

 The Richmond District hosted the Army in 1898

 (Originally published in WNP member newsletter, Summer 2006)

 On February 15, 1898, the battleship USS Maine mysteriously exploded in the harbor of Havana, Cuba.
 Cuban revolutionaries and William Randolph Hearst's media empire accused Spain's oppressive colonial regime for the disaster and the loss of 266 U.S. sailors.
-After an American court of inquiry concluded an external mine had destroyed the ship, and amid calls to "Remember the Maine", the USA declared war on Spain in April 1898.
+After an American court of inquiry concluded an external mine had destroyed the ship, and amid calls to "Remember the Maine," the United States of America declared war on Spain in April 1898.
 1

 In the first battle of what became known as the Spanish-American War, Commodore George Dewey's naval squadron destroyed seven Spanish ships in Manila Bay on May 1, 1898.
 The War Department had expected the conflict with Spain to be fought primarily on the seas, and Dewey's win boded well for American success.
 President McKinley quickly used Dewey's triumph to shift the focus of the war away from Cuba and instead onto Spain's rich colonies in the Pacific.
 Naval war or not, McKinley called for the Army to recruit a total of 125,000 men, and directed forces to be marshaled in San Francisco for deployment to the Philippine archipelago.